blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 | AC/DC supply, 5V/2A output (e.g. [MeanWell IRM-03-5](https://www.meanwell.com/Upload/PDF/IRM-03/IRM-03-SPEC.PDF)) | 1 | Derives 5V DC from 120VAC line power at the RTU service disconnect for permanent grid-tied power.
 See [Limitations](#11-limitations-and-next-steps) for the 24VAC-input alternative. |
 | NEMA 4X enclosure, ~6×4×2″ | 1 | Rooftop-rated housing. |

-All Blues parts ship with an active SIM including 500 MB of data and 10 years of service — no activation fees, no monthly commitment.
+All Blues parts ship with an embedded SIM including 500 MB of data and 10 years of service — no activation fees, no monthly commitment.

 ## 5. Wiring and Assembly